-Tickets must be purchased in advance through our Yummy Walks Zerve page, and tours often sell out quickly.
+Tickets must be purchased in advance, and tours often sell out quickly.
 To maximize your chances of getting the day and time you prefer, please book well in advance.
 Tickets can only be purchased with a Visa, Mastercard or American Express.
 Cash is not accepted.

 Our tours are led by experienced Yummy Walks tour guides.
 During our tours you will learn about the history and culture of a neighborhood while enjoying delicious food specialties representative of the area.
 Most of the food tastings are served while standing in or outside of the food establishment.
 There is one sit-down tasting that takes place in a restaurant on each of our tours.
 This tasting takes about 20-25 minutes and will allow everyone to enjoy themselves in a relaxed manner.
 While on the tour we go in and out of food establishments, walk down interesting streets, and learn about the fascinating history and culture of a neighborhood.